ayushii1460-cyber/TodoSpark/README.md

-# 📝 Attractive To-Do List Web App
+# 📝 Taskify – To-Do List Web App

-A simple, clean, and colorful To-Do List web application built using **HTML, CSS, and JavaScript**.
+Taskify is a clean, lightweight, and visually appealing To-Do List web application built using **HTML, CSS, and JavaScript**.
-This project is beginner-friendly and suitable as a **mini project, portfolio project, or GSoC starter project**.
+It helps users organize daily tasks efficiently with an intuitive interface and persistent storage.

+This project focuses on simplicity, usability, and modern UI design while keeping the codebase beginner-friendly and easy to extend.

 ---

 ## ✨ Features
-- ➕ Add new tasks
+- ➕ Add new tasks instantly
 - ✅ Mark tasks as completed
 - 🗑️ Delete tasks
-- 💾 Saves tasks using browser localStorage
+- 💾 Automatically saves tasks using browser localStorage
-- 🎨 Modern UI with gradient background
+- 🎨 Clean and colorful user interface
-- 📱 Responsive and lightweight
+- 📱 Responsive design for different screen sizes

 ---

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used
-- HTML5
-- CSS3
+- **HTML5** – Structure
-- JavaScript (Vanilla JS)
+- **CSS3** – Styling and layout
+- **JavaScript (Vanilla)** – Functionality and interactivity

 ---